adekunle-A/todo/README.md

 ### Step 2 : cd client

-### Step 3 : npm i
+### Step 3 : npm install

 ### Step 4 : npm start

 ### Reflections

-#### If it a bigger application I would have used context api hooks to manage data.Build date formnat to format dates better and build mny own backend
+#### If it a bigger application I would have used context api hooks to manage data.Build date formatter to format dates better and build mny own backend